 Step 1.
 Create your character

 First you will have to choose one of the three factions.
 There are no wrong choices here.
-Don’t dwell too hard on it, as you can have characters of all factions, and switch between them freely.
+Don’t dwell too hard on this choice, as you can have characters of all factions, and switch between them freely.
 If all else fails, you can delete your characters and start anew.

 Generally, you should pick a server with the best ping for you.
 It is possible to play with 100-200ms of Internet Delay, but it won’t be comfortable, especially in infantry combat.

-You will only have a few faces to select from, but don’t be discouraged, as later you will be able to customize your character’s appearance with cosmetic armor, helmets, camouflage and decals.
-Most of it costs real money, though.
+You will have only a few faces to choose from, but don’t be discouraged, as later you will be able to customize your character’s appearance with cosmetic armor, helmets, camouflage and decals.

 Step 2.
 Complete in-game tutorial